If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Tiene sueño. = He / she / you formal is sleepy.

-If you want help seeing how verb endings make this possible, our guide to present tense Spanish is a useful next step.
+If you want to understand why this works, our guide to present tense Spanish is a helpful next step.

 Adjectives usually come after the noun